 The statutory duties of a company director

-The duties and responsibilities of a company director are set out in the Companies Act 2006, the articles of association and any service contract that is put in place between a director and the firm.
-The Companies Act 2006 outlines a statutory regime for directors’ duties, which consists of seven principle requirements:
+The duties and responsibilities of a company director are set out in the Companies Act 2006, the articles of association, the shareholders’ agreement, and the service contract between the director and the firm.
+The Companies Act 2006 outlines the statutory regime for directors’ duties, which consists of seven principle requirements:

 The management duties of a company director

-A company’s articles of association provides supplementary information about directors’ rights, duties, and powers as authorised by shareholders in accordance with the provisions of the Companies Act.
+A company’s articles of association provides supplementary information about directors’ rights, duties, and powers, as authorised by shareholders in accordance with the provisions of the Companies Act 2006.
 These general management duties may include:

 - Maintaining the company’s registered details and reporting changes to Companies House and HMRC

-- Maintaining statutory company records and making them available for inspection, including the PSC register.
+- Maintaining statutory company records and making them available for inspection

-- Filing annual accounts, an annual confirmation statement (previous the annual return), and Company Tax Returns by the given deadlines.
+- Filing annual accounts, an annual confirmation statement (previously the annual return), and Company Tax Returns by the given deadlines

-- Providing members (shareholders/guarantors) with copies of annual accounts.
+- Providing members with copies of annual accounts

 How many directors are required to register a limited company?